 That was it.
 It was like he was delivering a message and there wasn't any question about it.
 He didn't say he (Lucas) thought they were going the wrong way, it was just simply, "Pepere said turn around."

-My mom and sister started discussing where they were and if they were headed the right way when my aunt called me.
+My mom and aunt started discussing where they were and if they were headed the right way when my aunt called me.

 "You're going the wrong way, you need to turn around."
 I told her.